1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ??? info "Discussion Thread About Klipper"

     I opened a [discussion thread about Klipper](https://github.com/1coderookie/KobraGoNeoInsights/discussions/6) just in case any further questions arise or in case you want to comment on certain things without doing so by sending me an email.
-Keep in mind though that I'm not an expert at all, so if you do have specific questions about Klipper, please refer to the [official documentation of Klipper](https://www.klipper3d.org/Overview.html) and/or ask in a special forum like e.g. the [Klipper subreddit](https://www.reddit.com/r/klippers/).
+Keep in mind though that I'm not an expert at all, so if you do have specific questions about Klipper, please refer to the [official documentation of Klipper](https://www.klipper3d.org/Overview.html), the [Klipper discourse group](https://klipper.discourse.group/) and/or ask in a special forum like e.g. the [Klipper subreddit](https://www.reddit.com/r/klippers/).

 ## Installation
 *Credits to reddit user [xpeng121](https://www.reddit.com/user/xpeng121/) who initially posted how to get Klipper running on the **Go** and the **Neo**: [Install Klipper on Kobra Go or Neo](https://www.reddit.com/r/anycubic/comments/10cwm16/install_klipper_on_kobra_go_or_neo/).*